Course/masterclasses for (prospective) creative academics

 Many students have creative talents: they have a way with words, with rhythm, with fictional and personal examples, with narratives and storytelling.
-Many of those very same students, when pursuing PhDs and postdocs later on, sadly end up doing remarkably little with their creative abilities.
+Many of those very same students, when pursuing academic careers later on, sadly end up doing remarkably little with their creative abilities.
 Many of those become academics who write as clearly, but also as boringly, as they possibly can.

 At the same time, writing for non-specialist audiences and having experience in writing blogs and op-eds are skills that are increasingly valued on the job market.
 Also, having experience in non-academic writing helps with writing successful research proposals.